AAChartModel/AAChartKit/README.md

 [_aaChartView aa_onlyRefreshTheChartDataWithChartModelSeries:aaChartModelSeriesArray];
 ```

-6. Refresh the chart except the chart data (subsequent refresh options are recommended to call this method after the first drawing of graphics has completed,if you want to update the chart data if should use the function `aa_onlyRefreshTheChartDataWithChartModelSeries`)
+6. Refresh the chart except the chart data (subsequent refresh options are recommended to call this method after the first drawing of graphics has completed.if you want to update the chart data only,you should use the function `aa_onlyRefreshTheChartDataWithChartModelSeries`)
 ```objective-c
 //Refresh the chart after the AAChartModel content is updated [_aaChartView aa_refreshChartWithChartModel:aaChartModel];